-John Elice, Wedding and Event Consultant and Floral Designer, Bruce Wayne Florals shares this detailed insight into the journey of your wedding flowers:
+John Elice, Creative Director and Floral Designer, Bruce Wayne Florals shares this detailed insight into the journey of your wedding flowers:

-When the flowers arrive at your florist, there is much love and care that goes into every single stem.
-The staff will open each box to first approve the health and beauty of each bloom.
-Every individual stem is then cleaned by taking off any damaged leaves or petals.
-The stems get a fresh cut and finally start drinking water as they have been dehydrated since harvest!
-Your florist will then let the flower sit at room temperature until it has opened to its prime beauty.
-Once the flower has reached the perfect open stage, this is when your florist can finally start making all the beautiful pieces for your wedding!”
+The staff at the florist's shop opens each box to inspect the health and beauty of each bloom.
+Every individual stem is then cleaned by removing any damaged leaves or petals.
+The stems are given a fresh cut and finally start drinking water, dehydrated since harvest.
+The florist then lets the flower sit at room temperature until it has opened to its prime beauty.
+Once the flower has reached the perfect open stage, the florist can finally start making all the beautiful pieces for your wedding!”